How To Protect The Ocean (High Seas)

 Syndication

-Andrew Lewin is joined by Nichola Clark, director of the Ocean Governance Team, to discuss the progress made since the High Seas Treaty was agreed upon a year ago.
+Andrew Lewin is joined by Nichola Clark, Senior Officer of Pew's Ocean Governance Team, to discuss the progress made since the High Seas Treaty was agreed upon a year ago.
 They explore what still needs to be done to bring about ocean conservation beyond national boundaries.

 Tune in to learn about the journey towards ratification and enforcement of this crucial treaty for high seas conservation.